ScrapCodes/image-recognition-tensorflow/Blog/blog.md

 <img src="screenshot.png" alt="" width="500"/>

 We see a few wrong classifications in our result, as highlighted in the above image.
 So this stuff is far from perfect.
-In next article, we will see how we can improve things.
+In next article [link](blog_refine_results.md), we will see how we can improve things.

 Thanks, alot for going through.
 Please open issues for suggestions or feedback.

+## Refrences

+[1].
+A. Krizhevsky, I. Sutskever, and G. E. Hinton.
+Imagenet classification with deep convolutional neural networks.
+In Advances in neural information processing systems,pages1097–1105,2012.

+[2].
+K. He, X. Zhang, S. Ren, and J. Sun.
+Deep residual learning for image recognition. arXiv preprint arXiv:1512.03385,2015.

+[3].
+K. Simonyan and A. Zisserman.
+Very deep convolutional networks for large-scale image recognition. arXiv preprint arXiv:1409.1556,2014.

+[4].
+C. Szegedy, W. Liu, Y. Jia, P. Sermanet, S. Reed, D. Anguelov, D. Erhan, V. Vanhoucke, and A. Rabinovich.
+Going deeper with convolutions.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition,pages 1–9,2015.

 ## License: